DmxLarchey/coq-library-undecidability/README.md

 If you are using `opam 2` you can use the following commands to install the dependencies on a new switch:

 ```
-opam switch create coq-library-undecidability 4.07.1+flambda
+opam switch create coq-library-undecidability 4.07.1+flambda --jobs=4
 eval $(opam env)
 opam repo add coq-released https://coq.inria.fr/opam/released
 opam install . --deps-only --jobs=4
 ```

-Notice that the command `opam install . --deps-only` above has to be run from the project directory `coq-library-undecidability-fscd21` because it contains the `opam` file that contains the list of required dependencies.
+Notice that the command `opam install . --deps-only --jobs=4` above has to be run from the project directory `coq-library-undecidability-fscd21` because there belongs the `opam` file that contains the list of required dependencies.

 If you want to use CoqIDE to review the code, you can install it with e.g.